 – What new Recommendations or revisions to existing Recommendations are needed:

 · for transceivers for heterogeneous networking over various mediums such as phone-line, coaxial, data (e.g. CAT5), power cables, optical fibre and wireless?

+· for transceivers for in-premises service distribution over fibre infrastructure

 · for narrowband and broadband transceivers for networking using free space optical communication, including visible light communication (VLC)?